The Tuck Standard - Quality Craftsmanship and Warranty

 B. What is NOT Covered

-• Damage caused by delivery trucks (Amazon, FedEx) or moving vans driving on edges.
+• Damage caused by delivery trucks (Amazon, FedEx, USPS, or similar heavy delivery vehicles) or moving vans, dumpsters, or similar heavy loads driving on edges.

-• Surface Spalling/Scaling caused by Winter Conditions or Ready-Mix Design (See Section 3).
+• Surface Spalling/Scaling caused by Winter Conditions, Lack of Hydration, or Chemical Overspray (See Sections 5 & 6).

 • Normal wear and tear (asphalt scrapes, minor settlement).

-• Acts of God (floods, tree roots uplifting concrete).
+• Acts of God (floods, tree roots uplifting concrete, or similar natural events).

 • Hairline cracks in concrete or mortar joints.